HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 The User Agent will effectively select the first one that it has a positive match on, and hence the ordering logic here is important.

-Of those pages using picture for format switching, 83% offer WebP as one of the format variants, which in part relates to it's growing browser support.
+Of those pages using picture for format switching, 83% offer WebP as one of the format variants, which in part relates to its growing browser support.

 The formats being supported by different browser is a movable feast: WebP has now got much broader support across the browsers:
 - WebP: [90% coverage](https://caniuse.com/webp) (Edge, Firefox, Chrome, Opera, Android)